gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 alternate value (defaults to `Impl`) if your application requires one or more [custom repository implementations](https://docs.spring.io/spring-data/commons/docs/current/reference/html/#repositories.custom-implementations).
-This feature is commonly used to extend the Spring Data Repository infrastructure to implement a feature not provided by the data store (for example, [spring-data-gemfire-name]).
+This feature is commonly used to extend the Spring Data Repository infrastructure to implement a feature not provided by the data store (for example, Spring Data for VMware GemFire).

-One example of where custom repository implementations are needed with [vmware-gemfire-short-name] is when performing joins.
-Joins are not supported by [spring-data-gemfire-name] Repositories.
-With a [vmware-gemfire-short-name] `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since [vmware-gemfire-short-name] does not support "distributed" joins.
-In addition, the Equi-Join OQL Query must be performed inside a [vmware-gemfire-short-name] Function.
-For more information about [vmware-gemfire-short-name] Equi-Join Queries, see [Performing an Equi-Join Query on Partitioned Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-partitioned_regions-join_query_partitioned_regions.html) in the [vmware-gemfire-short-name] product documentation.
+One example of where custom repository implementations are needed with GemFire is when performing joins.
+Joins are not supported by Spring Data for VMware GemFire Repositories.
+With a GemFire `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since GemFire does not support "distributed" joins.
+In addition, the Equi-Join OQL Query must be performed inside a GemFire Function.
+For more information about GemFire Equi-Join Queries, see [Performing an Equi-Join Query on Partitioned Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/developing-partitioned_regions-join_query_partitioned_regions.html) in the GemFire product documentation.

-You can customize many other aspects of the [spring-data-gemfire-name]'s Repository infrastructure extension.
+You can customize many other aspects of the Spring Data for VMware GemFire's Repository infrastructure extension.
 For details about all configuration settings, see [@EnableGemfireRepositories](https://docs.spring.io/spring-data/gemfire/docs/current/api/org/springframework/data/gemfire/repository/config/EnableGemfireRepositories.html).

 ## <a id="executing-oql-queries"></a>Executing OQL Queries

-[spring-data-gemfire-name] Repositories enable the definition of query methods to easily execute [vmware-gemfire-short-name] OQL queries against the Region the managed entity maps to, as the following example shows:
+Spring Data for VMware GemFire Repositories enable the definition of query methods to easily execute GemFire OQL queries against the Region the managed entity maps to, as the following example shows:

 **Example 3.
 Sample Repository**